qgis/QGIS-Enhancement-Proposals/qep-402-opaque-layergroups.md

  | GetStyle / GetStyles| OGC_LayerNotDefined  | Empty reply      |
  | GetLegendGraphic    | OGC_LayerNotDefined  | OGC_LayerNotDefined |

-We propose to handele the opaque childlayers same like the non-existent layer and return `OGC_LayerNotDefined`.
-Why is the behavior different on excluded layers?
+We propose to handele the **opaque childlayers** same like the non-existent layer and return `OGC_LayerNotDefined`.

 ### Same behaviour for

-Normal layergroups and opaque layergroups on:
+Normal layergroups and **opaque layergroups** on:

 * **GetMap** request on the opaque layergroup
-Requests containing opaque layergroups in the "layers" parameter are rendered the same way as normal layergroups.
+Requests containing **opaque layergroups** in the "layers" parameter are rendered the same way as normal layergroups.
 * **GetFeatureInfo**
 * **GetLegendGraphic**
 * etc.

-### Preferred behavior on duplicate layer names in the layer tree

-***Note that it's bad practice to use same named layers in the same QGIS project.
-If this preferred behavior brings us too much complexity into the code, we would not make it part or the implementation.***

-For a configuration containing a layer with the same name both as child of an opaque layer and in a non-opaque part of the layer tree:
-* When requesting the layer name, only the layer in the non-opaque part of the layer tree must be rendered.
-* When requesting the opaque layer, only the child of the opaque layer must be rendered.

-Be aware of the fact, that same named layers usually [get merged](https://github.com/qgis/QGIS/pull/33952).

 ## Proposed Solution

 Add a checkbox or dropdown to the form "Set Group WMS Data" to choose if the group is opaque or not.
-Maybe we could rename the form to "Set Group WMS Properties" or similar.

 ![group_wms_data.png](images/qep402/group_wms_data.png)

+(As well we propose to change the dialog title to "Set Group WMS Properties")

-This would mean there would be a new member `isOpaque` in the `QgsMapLayerServerProperties` of the `QgsLayerTreeGroup`.
+A new member `isOpaque` will be added to the `QgsMapLayerServerProperties` of `QgsLayerTreeGroup` store this configuration.

-This information is accessible via `QgsMapLayerServerProperties *QgsLayerTreeGroup::serverProperties()`.

-In the server classes it might be handled similar to the `wmsRestrictedLayers` (the excluded layers), but with the difference, that they are not hidden on everything (e.g. rendered on GetMap requests of the group).
+In the server classes it can be handled similar to the `wmsRestrictedLayers` (the excluded layers), but with the difference, that they are not hidden on everything (e.g. rendered on GetMap requests of the group).

 On `QgsWmsRenderContext::initOpaqueGroupLayers()` it checks the `isOpaque` on the groups' server properties and fills up the `QStringList mOpaqueChildLayers`.
 They should not be considered in `removeUnwantedLayers`, because it still should be rendered.

-On a request on one of the opaque childlayers it should check `QgsWmsParameter::LAYER` against `mOpaqueChildLayers` and throw the `OGC_LayerNotDefined` error "The layer '%1' does not exist."
+On a request on one of the **opaque childlayers** it should check `QgsWmsParameter::LAYER` against `mOpaqueChildLayers` and throw the `OGC_LayerNotDefined` error "The layer '%1' does not exist."

 On `GetCapabilties` it should return in functions like `appendLayersFromTreeGroup` and be detected for removing in `appendDrawingOrder` etc.

-### Duplicate layer names handling
+### Preferred behavior on duplicate layer names in the layer tree

+QGIS Server currently [merges layers with identical names](https://github.com/qgis/QGIS/pull/33952).
+The opaque layergroup proposed in this QEP allows for more control over grouping and thus will have higher priority.
+If doable *without adding too much complexity*, our targetted behavior will be:

+* When requesting the layer name, only the layer in the non-opaque part of the layer tree must be rendered.
+* When requesting the opaque layer, only the child of the opaque layer must be rendered.

-The layer name should just not be added to the `mOpaqueGroupLayers`, when there is a same named layer outside an opaque layergroup.
-On requesting the layer outside the opaque layergroup it should care in `QgsWmsRenderContext::searchLayersToRender()` that it should not render the same named layer inside an opaque layergroup.
+A layername will not be added to the `mOpaqueGroupLayers`, when there is a identical named layer outside an opaque layergroup.
+On requesting the layer outside the opaque layergroup it should care in `QgsWmsRenderContext::searchLayersToRender()` that it should not be "merged" with the identical named layer inside an opaque layergroup.